Economy of the Czech Republic: Public policy

-The Czech Republic provides universal access to healthcare, and healthcare services are predominantly financed through compulsory health insurance contributions.
-The country has a well-developed healthcare system that aims to provide essential medical care to all citizens.
+The Czech Republic provides social assistance and benefits to vulnerable groups, including the elderly, disabled, and unemployed.
+The government also provides universal access to healthcare, and healthcare services are predominantly financed through compulsory health insurance contributions.

 The Czech Republic has labor market regulations in place to protect workers' rights, ensure fair wages, and promote job security.
 However, labor market flexibility has increased in recent years, and the country has undertaken labor market reforms to enhance competitiveness.

 As of 2016, the Czech Republic has the second lowest poverty rate of OECD members only behind Denmark.
 The Czech healthcare system ranks 13th in the 2016 Euro health consumer index.